Are Centauros exotic signals of the QGP?: Centauro explanations

-In this work it was postulated that the new penetrating component, carrying a large part of energy through the atmosphere, could qualitatively explain a chain of anomalous phenomena such as: \begin{itemize} \item {\it Extensive Air Shower (EAS) spectrum ``knee''}\\ The break in the cosmic ray spectrum, observed at about $10^{6}$ GeV, was detected about 40 years ago and its nature is still unknown.
-All attempts to connect it with a peculiarity of the cosmic ray acceleration, changes in the composition or the violation of the scaling, have failed.
-In \cite{Shaulov} it is claimed that the ``knee'' in the EAS spectrum naturally originates if the strangelet spectrum has the maximum at the energy higher than 3 PeV and the strangelet intensity in the maximum is similar to the nuclear one. \item {\it Large variety of anomalies observed in individual events}\\ Such phenomena as: Centauro, Chiron, Geminion, halo, penetrating component could be natural manifestation of the strangelet evaporation during its passage through the atmosphere.
-Also mini-clusters frequently observed in Chirons could be natural consequence of small $p_{T}$ evaporation processes.
-Within this scenario, however, it is hard to understand the appearance of high transverse momenta secondaries in such events. \end{itemize} For consistency of this picture the beginning of strangelet spectrum near $E_{0} \sim $ 10 PeV with the power index $\ge$ 3 should be assumed.
+S. B. Shaulov in \cite{Shaulov} has presented a rather qualitative discussion of the presence of strangelets in the primary cosmic rays.
+Similarly as in \cite{Bjorken_Cen} the evaporation of neutrons was assumed to be the main channel of strangelet energy loss and the energy fraction evaporated in a single act of collision was estimated in similar way.
+It was obtained that in one act of a collision several neutrons can be evaporated and a strangelet loses energy of several GeV (in its own rest frame).
+In this work it was postulated that the new penetrating component, carrying a large part of energy through the atmosphere, could qualitatively explain a chain of anomalous phenomena.
+Extensive Air Shower (EAS) spectrum ``knee'' naturally originates if the strangelet spectrum has the maximum at the energy higher than 3 PeV and the strangelet intensity in the maximum is similar to the nuclear one.
+Large variety of anomalies observed in individual events, such as: Centauro, Chiron, Geminion, halo, penetrating component etc. could be natural manifestation of the strangelet evaporation during its passage through the atmosphere.
+Also mini-clusters frequently observed in Chirons could be a consequence of small $p_{T}$ evaporation processes.
+Within this scenario, however, it is hard to understand the appearance of high transverse momenta secondaries in such events.
+For consistency of this picture the beginning of strangelet spectrum near $E_{0} \sim $ 10 PeV with the power index $\ge$ 3 should be assumed.